 - Lacking necessary processes and systems

-Needs vary, but Rosen offers a more modernized guideline to go by based on his experience:
+Peter Rosen, president of consulting firm HR Strategies & Solutions, offers a more modernized guideline to go by based on his experience:

-“If you’re growing, I would say bring in that second person at the 150 mark,” Kiner says.
-“That rate of growth demands a lot more infrastructure and process.”
+According to Mikaela Kiner, founder and CEO of consultancy Reverb, “If you’re growing, I would say bring in that second person at the 150 mark.
+That rate of growth demands a lot more infrastructure and process.”

 When room opens up for your third employee, hire an assistant or a recruiter, depending on your remaining need.

-“Most generalists are not deep experts in [compensation],” Kiner explains.
-“A lot of times you have compensation and benefits people who are often good with [HR] systems, and you can put that all under one person.”
+Kiner explains, “Most generalists are not deep experts in [compensation].
+A lot of times you have compensation and benefits people who are often good with [HR] systems, and you can put that all under one person.”

-• Recruiting Manager: Works with hiring managers to create job listings, parse through resumes, conduct interviews and extend offers while managing the applicant tracking system (ATS).
+Recruiting manager: Works with hiring managers to create job listings, parse through resumes, conduct interviews and extend offers while managing the applicant tracking system (ATS).

-• Employee Relations Manager: Handles onboarding needs, coordinates performance management efforts and manages employee disputes while recommending policy changes for approval.
+Employee relations manager: Handles onboarding needs, coordinates performance management efforts and manages employee disputes while recommending policy changes for approval.

-• Training Manager: Works with department managers to develop effective training courses that enhance skills, creates materials and assessments and manages any learning management platforms.
+Training manager: Works with department managers to develop effective training courses that enhance skills, creates materials and assessments and manages any learning management platforms.

-• Compliance Manager: Ensures that the company is up-to-date with all health, employee and safety regulations, while managing necessary employee certifications.
+Compliance manager: Ensures that the company is up-to-date with all health, employee and safety regulations, while managing necessary employee certifications.

-This department format ensures that all core and strategic HR needs have an owner, and the flat structure allows the HR Director at the top to remain in-the-know on important projects and discussions.
+This department format ensures that all core and strategic HR needs have an owner, and the flat HR structure allows the HR Director at the top to remain in-the-know on important projects and discussions.